 The Sonic Turn

-Between September 2025 - January 2026, the vast subject will be explored through a series of articles and podcast episodes via The Attic website, bringing together the perspectives of artists, journalists, and researchers that are invited to contribute.
-These materials will examine, from multiple angles, how sound shapes cultural, social, and political experiences.
+Between October 2025 and January 2026, The Attic will publish a series of articles and podcast episodes that delve into the subject of sound from the perspectives of artists, journalists, and researchers invited to contribute.
+These materials will explore how sound shapes cultural, social, and political experiences from multiple viewpoints.

-By opening up to a wider public while also engaging with academic research, The Sonic Turn aims to deepen the understanding of how we listen, stimulate critical reflection, and position Bucharest within the international circuit of debates on sound, memory, and identity in contemporary culture.
-Together, we ask: What does it mean to think with and through sound today – and how might the future look and sound, through this renewed attention to the subject?
-By bringing together a diverse range of voices and perspectives, The Sonic Turn encourages interdisciplinary dialogue.
+By opening up to the wider public and through its academic contribution, The Sonic Turn aims to deepen the understanding of how we listen, stimulate critical reflection, and position Bucharest within the international circuit of debates on sound, memory, and identity in contemporary culture.
+Together, we ask: what does it mean to think with and through sound today—and how might the future look and sound under this renewed attention to sonic experience?

 The Sonic Turn is a cultural project co-financed by the Administration of the National Cultural Fund.
 The project does not necessarily represent the position of the Administration of the National Cultural Fund.
 AFCN is not responsible for the content of the project or the way its results may be used.
 These are entirely the responsibility of the funding beneficiary.